harness/developer-hub/docs/platform/20_References/runtime-inputs.md

 The following limitations and requirements apply to this feature:

-- A Harness user must have the **Pipeline Execute** permission to be able to submit runtime input during execution.
+- A Harness user must have the **Pipeline Execute** permission to be able to submit runtime inputs during execution.

 #### Configure runtime inputs